Skip to main content

 Note: Extensions development is only currently supported on Mac and Linux.
 Windows is not currently supported.

-You will need a recent version of nodejs installed (Tested with node version: v16.19.1).
+You will need nodejs v16 installed (Tested with node version: v16.19.1).

 You'll also need the yarn package manager installed, which can be done with npm install -g yarn.